jacobjohn2016/TechGig-30_days_Code/README.md

 * All programs are written in C++
 * Links after the solution are references
-* New syntax learned in summarized
+* New syntax learned is summarized

 ## Day 1: Hello TechGig